 The goal of this policy is to establish service expectations and inform faculty, staff, and students at Miles College of the method by which requests are prioritized and the expected resolution timeline.
 All Helpdesk requests will be resolved within 24-48 hours.
 The Helpdesk is the first and single point of contact for technology support for all Miles College faculty, staff, and students.
-Information Technology (ITS) provides technology assistance primarily by email (helpdesk@miles.edu) or through web-based portal (ITS), and walk-in requests for technical support.
+Information Technology (ITS) provides technology assistance primarily by email (helpdesk@miles.edu) or through a web-based portal (ITS), and walk-in requests for technical support.
 Walk-in requests for support are only handled Monday-Friday, 8 a.m. - 5 p.m.
-The Officeof Information Technology problems and requests for service are resolved in an efficient and timely manner.
+The Office of Information Technology Services uses ITS help desk to record and track all technology requests.
+Technology problems and service requests are resolved in an efficient and timely manner.

 The Office of Information Technology Services staff is committed to providing hardware, software, network, telephone, cable TV, media, event, and lab support for Miles College faculty, staff, and students during business hours and all other approved times.
-A standard process and single point of contact for all technical problems are necessary to eliminate confusion over whomto call for an issue.
+A standard process and single point of contact for all technical problems are necessary to eliminate confusion over who to call for an issue.
 The Office of Information Technology Services is comprised of a team of support technicians and server/network support personnel who are available to provide faculty, staff, and students and in special cases approved guests of Miles College support for technical problems or questions submitted via email or the online self-service process.
-Roles and responsibilities in the Office of Information Technology Services are to maintain a courteous andprofessional manner at all times when interacting with the college faculty, staff, and students.
+Roles and responsibilities in the Office of Information Technology Services are to maintain a courteous and professional manner at all times when interacting with the college faculty, staff, and students.

 The Office of Information Technology Services staff who receive calls directly, rather than through the ITS portal should advise the caller to place a ticket in ITS or email the Helpdesk.
-Thecaller is informed that calls made directly to technician staff are subject to delays, missed calls, and delayed resolution of problems.
+The caller is informed that calls made directly to technician staff are subject to delays, missed calls, and delayed resolution of problems.
 If a trouble ticket requires escalation, the ITS staff is to maintain ownership of the problem and escalation process.
 Users are to be advised that they will be contacted by an ITS support staff.
-The staff is to follow up to ensure resolution is achieved, andthe ticket is updated.
+The staff is to follow up to ensure resolution is achieved, and the ticket is updated.

-When entering or updating tickets, the technician is to describe the problem accurately and includedetails.
-Generalizations such as "Broken" or "Fixed" are not sufficient to communicate worthwhileinformation.
+When entering or updating tickets, the technician is to describe the problem accurately and include details.
+Generalizations such as "Broken" or "Fixed" are not sufficient to communicate worthwhile information.
 The ITS support staff in charge of resolution is responsible for updating tickets so that when a user asks for status updates, essential status updates can be provided.
-The ITS staff isresponsible for conferring with each other and deescalate problems, to management, that they cannot fix within a reasonable timeframe.
+The ITS staff is responsible for conferring with each other and deescalating problems, to management, that they cannot fix within a reasonable timeframe.

-The ITS Help Desk administrator monitors ITS to make appropriate determinations as to resources required.
-Problems and requests within a specific priority category are handled on a first-come first-served basis.
+The ITS Help Desk administrator monitors ITS to make appropriate determinations as to the resources required.
+Problems and requests within a specific priority category are handled on a first-come-first-served basis.
 All Service Outage Event Notifications are posted promptly by email or by direct contact.

+Procedures

-Procedures To report a problem, the user must provide the following: Name Student/Employee ID number Email Address Telephone Number Location Problem Type Problem Description
+To report a problem, the user must provide the following:

+Name

+Student/Employee ID number

+Email Address

+Telephone Number

+Location

+Problem Type

+Problem Description

-This information serves to verify identity and contact information and identifies equipmentlocation, if applicable.
+This information serves to verify identity and contact information and identifies equipment location, if applicable.